 • Zucchini

-And here are some types of produce that are ethylene sensitive:
+And those that are ethylene sensitive:

 • Asparagus